divineniiquaye/flight-routing/README.md

 /index.php/test/mypage.php
 ```

-### Configuration
+## Configuration

-Create a new file, name it `routes.php` and place it in your library folder or any private folder.
-This will be the file where you define all the routes for your project.

-**WARNING: NEVER PLACE YOUR ROUTES.PHP IN YOUR PUBLIC FOLDER!**

-In your ```index.php``` require your newly-created ```routes.php``` and call the ```$router->dispatch()``` method.
-This will trigger and do the actual routing of the requests.
+Please note that the following snippets only covers how to this router in a project without an existing framework using [DefaultFlightRouter](https://github.com/divineniiquaye/flight-routing/blob/master/src/Services/DefaultFlightRouter.php) *router*.
+If you are using a framework or/and a different *router* in your project, the implementation varies.

-It's not required, but you can set `namespace method paramter's value to '\Demo\Controllers';` to prefix all routes with the namespace to your controllers.
+It's not required, but you can set `namespace method paramter's value to eg: '\Demo\Controllers';` to prefix all routes with the namespace to your controllers.
 This will simplify things a bit, as you won't have to specify the namespace for your controllers on each route.

 Router uses [biurad-http](https://github.com/biurad/biurad-http) package to provide [PSR-7](https://www.php-fig.org/psr/psr-7) complaint request and response objects to your controllers and middleware.